lzptr/VS_Code_ROS/README.md

 ### Clangd Extension

-VSCode has another option to provide intellisense for C++ code.
+VS Code has another option to provide intellisense for C++ code.
 You could use the clangd extension that comes with support for the clang compiler.
 In my opinion, the intellisense is better and provides some neat extra functions like find all references.